-Mirror is a scheme that pairs up students with staff from across the University and the Guild to allow them to gain an insight into each other’s daily working lives.
-In the context of learning and teaching it helps to foster understanding and deeper collaboration between professional services staff, academics and students by encouraging mutual exchange of experience, opinion, and information.
+Mirror also helps to foster understanding and deeper collaboration between Senior university and Guild staff, academics and students by encouraging mutual exchange of experience, opinion, and information.
 Awareness raised through the Mirror scheme can bring about positive change, as well as allowing students to experience a day in the life of a career they may be interested in pursuing.
 Read more about a student’s experience with the mirror scheme here and here.

 How does it work?

-Students and staff complete a short information form and are matched as far as possible on their interests and the content of their application.
+Students are asked to complete a short form and are matched based on their interests and the content of their application.
 Participants are then given guidance and support on the best ways to set up shadowing and how to get the most out of their Mirror experience.

-The member of staff shadow their partner student for the equivalent of a full day (including lectures, library visits, use of other services such as food outlets, society activities, etc.).
-The student shadows their partner for a similar amount of time, attending meetings and experiencing life as a staff member.
+The member of staff shadows their partner student for the equivalent of a full day (including lectures, library visits, use of other services such as food outlets, society activities, etc.).
+The student shadows their staff member partner for a similar amount of time, attending meetings and experiencing life as a staff member.

 — Professor Carlos Cortinhas, Economics

 It was a really good opportunity to get a view of what being a professor is like, I feel like I learnt a lot from the experience, I'd definitely recommend it to anyone considering a career in academia.

 — Jamie Barker, Economics student paired with Professor Cortinhas